CruiseOutlook

 Typical Weather

-Palermo enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
-The best time to visit is from April to June and September to October when temperatures are pleasant and crowds are smaller.
-July and August can be quite hot, with temperatures often exceeding 30°C (86°F).
+Palermo enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
+The best time to visit is from April to June and September to October when temperatures are pleasant and crowds are smaller, while July and August can be quite hot and busy.

 What to Pack